The Modern Path

 ◊ There is an elemental world below man, and a spiritual realm (or several such realms) above us.
 We go to the latter during sleep and after death.
 (Lecture on May 26, 1907)

-◊ After we die, we prepare for our next earthly incarnation — we take in wisdom and prepare for our next lives in the physical realm.
+◊ After we die, we prepare for our next earthly incarnation — we take in wisdom and prepare for our next life in the physical realm.
 (Lecture on May 28, 1907)

 ◊ Our lives on Earth and elsewhere are heavily influences by karma, the destiny we create for ourselves.
-We should work to improve not only our own karmas but the shared karma of all humanity.
-(Lecture on May 29)
+We should work to improve not only our individual karma but also the shared karma of humanity as a whole.
+(Lectures on May 29, 30, and 31, 1907)

-◊ During the long process of reincarnation, humanity gradually evolves from a very lowly condition to a godlike state.
+◊ During the long process of reincarnation, humanity gradually evolves from a very low condition to a godlike state.
 This evolution began on or during Old Saturn and will continue to and beyond Future Vulcan.
-(Lectures on June 1, 2, 3, 4, and 5)
+(Lectures on June 1, 2, 3, 4, and 5, 1907)

-“What humanity thinks today, that will it be in the future [i.e., we will become what we think].
-A humanity that thinks materialistically will produce frightful beings in the future, and a humanity that thinks spiritual thoughts, so works upon and transforms the future organism that beautiful human bodies will proceed from it [i.e., evil thoughts create evil beings, which we may become; but good thinking creates good bodies, which we may inhabit] ...
-We have two streams today, a great materialistic one which fills the earth, and the small spiritual stream which is restricted to but few human beings [i.e., most people think materialistically; only a few think correctly (by inference, the good humans are mainly Steiner and his adherents)].
+“What humanity thinks today, that will it be in the future [i.e., what we think now shapes what we will become].
+A humanity that thinks materialistically will produce frightful beings in the future, and a humanity that thinks spiritual thoughts, so works upon and transforms the future organism that beautiful human bodies will proceed from it [i.e., evil thoughts create evil beings, but good thinking creates good bodies; we will become monstrous or beautiful depending on what we think now] ...
+We have two streams today, a great materialistic one which fills the earth, and the small spiritual stream which is restricted to but few human beings [i.e., most people think materialistically; only a few think correctly (by inference, the few good humans are mainly Steiner and his adherents)].
 We should distinguish between soul-evolution and race-evolution.
 Do not think that if races pass over to a grotesque form that the soul too does the same [i.e., a race may descend and become horrible, but an individual soul may rise above the race’s general fate].
 All materialistically thinking souls work on the production of evil race-formations, and what is done of a spiritual nature causes the bringing forth of a good race [i.e., materialistic thinking creates evil races; spiritual thinking creates a good race].
-Just as mankind has brought forth that which has retrogressed in the animals, plants and minerals [i.e., these evolved downward from us], so will a portion split off and represent the evil part of humanity [i.e., evil humans will be separated from good humans].
+Just as mankind has brought forth that which has retrogressed in the animals, plants and minerals [minerals, plants, and animals evolved downward from us], so will a portion split off and represent the evil part of humanity [i.e., evil humans will be separated from good humans; they will evolve downward as evil races].
 And in the body which meanwhile will have grown soft the inner badness of the soul will express itself externally [i.e., the soft or plastic human body will reveal the evil residing within the members of the evil race].
-Just as older conditions which have degenerated to the ape species seem grotesque to us today, so do materialistic races remain at the standpoint of evil, and will people the earth as evil races [i.e., apes descended from us; evil races descend likewise; materialistic races are grotesque "at the standpoint of evil"; they will populate the Earth as evil races].
+Just as older conditions which have degenerated to the ape species seem grotesque to us today, so do materialistic races remain at the standpoint of evil, and will people the earth as evil races [i.e., apes descended from us; evil races descend likewise; materialistic races are grotesque in terms of their evil ("at the standpoint of evil"); they will populate the Earth as evil races].
 It will lie entirely with humanity as to whether a soul will remain in the bad race or will ascend by spiritual culture to a good race.”

 The Rosicrucian “path” emphasizes thinking and knowledge — as defined in occult ways.
 There are seven stages along the way.
 They intersect with some elements of the “Christian” path, as described by Steiner.